teyahbd/slh_keyword_api/README.md

 # Flask Word Vector API (Wikipedia Data)

 This repo contains a previous version of a keyword API for a Northcoders bootcamp project.
 Please find the current repo with more information [here](https://github.com/teyahbd/ecommerce-keyword-api).

+At the time of writing, this API is hosted [here](https://slh-keyword-api.herokuapp.com/).